Yingzhen-ietf/BGP-QUIC/BoQ.md

 ## Terminology
+* TODO - do we need to define channel?
+* Multi-channel BGP using QUIC: Running the BGP protocol over multiple QUIC streams as defined in this document.
-QUIC connection  RFC9000
+* QUIC connection (defined in RFC 9000)
-QUIC streams  9000
+* QUIC streams (defined in RFC 9000)
-BGP channel:  Instance of BGP protocol state machine mapped to specific QUIC stream.
+* BGP channel: Instance of BGP protocol state machine mapped to specific QUIC stream.
-BGP control channel
+* BGP control channel (implemented as bidirectional stream)
-(function/MP channel) BGP per AFI/SAFI channel
+* (function/MP channel) BGP per AFI/SAFI channel (implemented asymmetrically as unidirectional streams)
-Multi-channel BGP

 ## Introduction
-The Border Gateway Protocol (BGP) <xref target="RFC4271"/> is the routing protocol used to exchange routing and reachability information among autonomous systems, and it uses TCP as its transport protocol to provide reliable packet communication.
+The Border Gateway Protocol (BGP) <xref target="RFC4271"/> is the routing protocol used to exchange routing and reachability information among autonomous systems.
+BGP uses TCP as its transport protocol to provide reliable packet communication.
 BGP establishes peer relationships between routers using a TCP session on port 179.

 The Multiprotocol Extensions for BGP-4 (MP-BGP) <xref target="RFC4760"/> allow BGP to carry information for multiple Network Layer protocols.
 However, only a single TCP connection can reach the Established state between a pair of peers <xref target="RFC4271"/>.
 As a consequence, an error related to a particular Network Layer protocol may result in the termination of the connection for all.

+Previous proposals attempt to address the issue of errors for individual Network Layer protocols (AFI/SAFI) by providing extensions to run multiple BGP sessions between two BGP speakers.
+One such example, BGP multisession <xref target="https://datatracker.ietf.org/doc/html/draft-ietf-idr-bgp-multisession"/>, uses multiple TCP sessions between the two participating BGP speakers.
+However, this proposal has not gained widespread adoption.

 QUIC <xref target="RFC9000"/> is a UDP-based multiplexed and secure transport protocol that provides connection-oriented and stateful interaction between a client and server.
 It can provide low latency and encrypted transport with resilient connections.

 In QUIC, application protocols exchange information using streams.
-Each stream is a separate unidirectional or bidirectional channel of "order stream of bytes."
+Each stream is a separate unidirectional or bidirectional channel consisting of an ordered stream of bytes.
 Moreover, each stream has its own flow control which limits bytes sent on a stream, together with flow control of the connection.

-This document specifies the procedures for BGP to use QUIC as a transport protocol with a mechanism to establish multiple BGP channels using QUIC streams.
-In one BGP over QUIC connection, there is always a control channel, and one or more channels used to advertise routing information.
+This document specifies the procedures for BGP to use QUIC as a transport protocol with a mechanism to carry multiple BGP address families (AFI/SAFI) over individual streams.
+These per-AFI/SAFI streams (function channels), and the associated control mechanism (control channel) for the session are called "BGP channels".
+In one BGP over QUIC connection, there is always one control channel, and one or more per-AFI/SAFI function channels used to carry routing information.

 ## Summary of Operations